Fellowship-of-the-Link/old-TfT-test1/project/About this project.md

 And in every file, of course, each mention of any tool or practice links to the zettelkasten overview for that tool or practice, where users get both:

 * a description of the tool / practice
-* links to explore how different people use it, and the scores they gave to it
+* links to explore how different people use it, and the scores they gave it